 Please call (808) 337-1416 for guidance on Special Waste.
 Customers must complete and return a Special Waste Profile that will be reviewed and approved prior to disposal.
 Please download and complete the form before sending it to firstname.lastname@example.org.
 FORM- Special Waste Profile (after downloading to your PC you will have the option of digitally signing or printing for physical signature).

-SUSPENSION OF ASBESTOS DISPOSAL AT KEKAHA LANDFILL
+ASBESTOS DISPOSAL AT KEKAHA LANDFILL